-1. Council work in partnership with the RSPCA and other animal welfare agencies to:

-- Investigate any reports, adverts in local papers or websites that offer puppies for sale in the area, alerting other local authorities and agencies, as appropriate. - Find and prosecute puppy farmers and other unlicensed breeders.

-2. Council support and promote on the Council's website and it is publications:

-- The Pup Aid campaign 'Where's Mum?'

-- The Dogs Trust Campaign against 'battery farmed dogs'

-- The Kennel Club Assured Breeder scheme.

-3. Residents be advised at public events, especially in the run up to Christmas, on best practice for buying puppies or dogs, encouraging them not to buy puppies or dogs from anyone selling in suspicious circumstances; to report such incidents immediately to the Council's Animal Health and Welfare Service; and to consider purchasing puppies and dogs from rescue organisations or to support the work of the Cinnamon Trust and other re-homing services.

-4. The local authority look to adopt the model license conditions for dog breeding and boarding kennels published by the Chartered Institute of Environmental Health in January 2014.

-5. The local authority look to maintain our ban on the sale of puppies and kittens by pet shops in this Borough.

-7. The Chief Executive be asked to write to the Government Minister responsible outlining the view of this Council that the Government should introduce the necessary legislation to:
+- 1. Council work in partnership with the RSPCA and other animal welfare agencies to: - Investigate any reports, adverts in local papers or websites that offer puppies for sale in the area, alerting other local authorities and agencies, as appropriate. - Find and prosecute puppy farmers and other unlicensed breeders. - 2.
+Council support and promote on the Council's website and it is publications: - The Pup Aid campaign 'Where's Mum?' - The Dogs Trust Campaign against 'battery farmed dogs' - The Kennel Club Assured Breeder scheme. - 3.
+Residents be advised at public events, especially in the run up to Christmas, on best practice for buying puppies or dogs, encouraging them not to buy puppies or dogs from anyone selling in suspicious circumstances; to report such incidents immediately to the Council's Animal Health and Welfare Service; and to consider purchasing puppies and dogs from rescue organisations or to support the work of the Cinnamon Trust and other re-homing services. - 4.
+The local authority look to adopt the model license conditions for dog breeding and boarding kennels published by the Chartered Institute of Environmental Health in January 2014. - 5.
+The local authority look to maintain our ban on the sale of puppies and kittens by pet shops in this Borough. - 6.
+The Council work with other social landlords in the Borough to include a ban on puppy farming in tenancy agreements. - 7.
+The Chief Executive be asked to write to the Government Minister responsible outlining the view of this Council that the Government should introduce the necessary legislation to: - Make licensing for dog breeding more effective, to make the funds from licences available to local authorities to monitor the activities of dog breeders, and to impose stiffer financial and custodial penalties on dog breeders found to be operating illegally and without regard for animal welfare.

-- Make licensing for dog breeding more effective, to make the funds from licences available to local authorities to monitor the activities of dog breeders, and to impose stiffer financial and custodial penalties on dog breeders found to be operating illegally and without regard for animal welfare. - Introduce greater consumer protection when a member of the public purchases a puppy or dog from a breeder or dealer. - Prohibit the licensing of pet shops or retail outlets to sell puppies or kittens where the mother is not present.
+Introduce greater consumer protection when a member of the public purchases a puppy or dog from a breeder or dealer.

-8. The Chief Executive be asked to copy in the three Members of Parliament for this Borough with a request that they make similar representations to the Minister.
+- Prohibit the licensing of pet shops or retail outlets to sell puppies or kittens where the mother is not present. - 8.
+The Chief Executive be asked to copy in the three Members of Parliament for this Borough with a request that they make similar representations to the Minister.